+A CFO’s job requirements and responsibilities have evolved.
+They aren’t strictly number crunchers and finance gurus as they were in the past.
+They’re also strategic architects, trusted advisors to CEOs, and leading communicators in the Boardroom.
+To maximize business goals, they need to be a “renaissance man.”
 What hasn’t changed, though, is that the CFO must continue to manage expenses and grow profitability.
-Here are the three most effective ways for CFOs to uncover hidden cost savings and maximize profitability in 2017:
+Here are the three most effective ways for CFOs to realize cost savings and maximize profitability in 2017:

 1. Think Strategically

-Traditionally speaking, CFOs have looked to cut costs in the most logical areas, for example, by minimizing administrative and operational overhead costs.
+Traditionally speaking, CFOs have looked to cut costs in the most logical areas.
+For example, they can minimize administrative and operational overhead costs.
 It makes perfect sense – reduce spend across departments and cut down on expensive dinners, conferences and retreats to free up budget to allocate elsewhere, right?
-Well, yes, maybe in the short term but it’s not effective in the long term.
+Well, yes, maybe in the short term.
+But that’s not effective in the long term.

 CFOs need to be sure that every quarter, they’re thinking outside the box, of innovative ways to save money – and that this way of thinking aligns with their overall business strategy and goals.
 Is a new product or service you’ve invested in providing value and ROI?
 Are you wasting time and money by complicating processes that could be streamlined with a different approach?
 These are the types of questions CFOs should be asking themselves to find new ways of cutting costs.